ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

         1. advanced operations and design priciples

 ### create a subscription governance strategy
+Subscription:
+You cannot merge two subscriptions into a single subscription.
+However, you can move some Azure resources from one subscription to another.
+You can also transfer ownership of a subscription and change the billing type for a subscription.

 Billing
 - one billing report per subscription
 - organize subscriptions by department or by project